Yoga, Pilates & Barre: The Key Differences And Benefits

 Yoga, Pilates and barre are all low-impact disciplines that are great options for at-home workouts.

 They can all help to improve your flexibility, balance and posture while strengthening muscles to prevent the risk of injury.

 While there are some similarities between these three training styles — for instance, you might find yourself doing planks in a yoga, barre or Pilates class — they each have distinct qualities.
 Find out more about each discipline so you can decide which one is right for you.

 How to compare and choose between yoga, Pilates and barre

 If you’re thinking about trying a yoga, Pilates or barre class and wondering which is the best choice for you, it pays to know the key differences – and benefits – before you roll out your mat.

 Feel grounded with yoga

-Yoga is a total mind-body workout that requires flowing through a set series of exercises – called poses – while using the breath to focus the mind.
+Yoga is a total mind and body workout that requires flowing through a set series of exercises – called poses – while using the breath to focus the mind.
 The practice originated in India and each yoga pose has an English or Sanskrit name.